St Dunstan, West Hoathly, West sussex

 A curiosity that continues to tell its unusual history through the unaltered front and the opened out interior.
 The building makes a positive contribution to the character of the conservation area as a vernacular building rather than as a church.

-century domestic building with a shopfront.
+A nineteenth century domestic building with a shopfront.
 The shop was last used as a butchers.
-It was acquired a parishioner in 1957 and converted for use as a Roman Catholic Church, opening in 1958.
+It was acquired by a parishioner in 1957 and converted for use as a church, opening in 1958.
 The conversion simply entailed the removal of internal walls and floors to create a single church space.
 An open timber structure supports the walls and roof.
-Externally all that tells the building is a church is a the name and a crucifix.
+Externally all that tells the building is a church is the name and a crucifix.

 Original Date: 1850